-Remove the appropriate navigation signals or the navigation input and verify that the last valid position data before the loss of navigation signal is retained in the 406 MHz beacon digital message for 4 hours (± 5 min) (except for ELT(DT)s where the retention period shall be 10 minutes (+0/-10 sec) from the last valid position data input.
-Check that position data has been cleared and that the correct default values are encoded in the message after 4 hours (± 5 min), or after 10 minutes for ELT(DT)s.
+Remove the appropriate navigation signals or the navigation input and verify that the last valid position data before the loss of navigation signal is retained in the 406 MHz beacon digital message for 4 hours (± 5 min) from the last valid position data input.
+Check that position data has been cleared and that the correct default values are encoded in the message after 4 hours (± 5 min).
 Identify in Table F.1 the duration for which the last valid position data continued to be transmitted by the beacon, and also that the correct default values were transmitted afterwards.